The Writing Excellence Initiative is pleased to announce the 2016 Elon Summer Institute.

-The institute is open to all teaching faculty.
+The institute is open to all Elon full-time teaching faculty.
 However, space is limited.
 If the number of applicants exceeds capacity, selection will be made to achieve specific goals of the Writing Excellence Initiative, including broad participation of the university's programs.

 Learn how to use writing to enhance your students’ mastery of course content and strengthen their communication abilities—without increasing your paper load.
 Novices will learn a lot, but so will faculty already experienced in creating and guiding students through writing assignments in their courses.

 In May, you will create two new or revised writing assignments -- and all supporting materials for peer-response and evaluation -- for a course you will teach next year.